 Pastel paper makes a superb drawing paper, especially if you require a tinted background and prefer chalk highlights.

-The paper surface is heavily textured to allow several layers of pastel to be applied and that produces a grainy, sketchy line.
+The heavy texture of the paper allows several layers of pastel to be applied and that produces a grainy, sketchy line.

-Their sister-paper is called Canson Ingres (affiliate).
+Their sister-paper is called Canson Ingres.
 It has a great texture for pastels but it’s too thin for my liking, but hey it’s subjective.

 Watercolor Paper